Title

 DOLE Department Order No. 16 mandates the training and accreditation of personnel in occupational safety and health, establishing requirements for safety officers, consultants, and training organizations to enhance workplace safety standards across various industries.

-All safety officers must complete the Bureau-prescribed training course prior to their appointment.
+All safety officers must complete the Bureau-prescribed training course prior to their appointment in their respective workplaces.

-Suspensions may be due to inactivity for three consecutive years, failure to renew accreditation on time, or non-compliance with requirements.
-Cancellation may result from conviction for crimes involving moral turpitude, violation of professional ethics, or two consecutive suspensions.
+Suspension grounds include: inactive for three consecutive years; failure to renew on or before the anniversary date; or non-compliance with provisions/requirements.
+Cancellation grounds include: conviction for a criminal offense involving moral turpitude; violation of professional ethics; or two consecutive suspensions.

 Analyze Cases Smarter, Faster